Photo Joergsam CC BY-SA 3.0

 How can people help?

 Right now, we have a petition, and we are aiming for 100,000 signatures.
-People can donate at the bottom of our site—because even if the government becomes willing to support the national park becoming a reality, there is still lots of extremely hard work to do; work that will need a lot of energy, a lot of expertise, and a lot of money.
+People can also donate at the bottom of our site.
+Even if the government is willing to support the national park becoming a reality, there is still lots of extremely hard work to do; work that will need a lot of energy, a lot of expertise, and a lot of money.

 Braden Bjella is an American culture journalist based in Eastern Europe covering music, politics, history, the environment, and the intersections therein.